Approximate blocked Gibbs sampling for Bayesian neural networks: Experiments

 According to Table~\ref{tab_batch_size_acc}, the highest accuracy of $90.75\%$ for MNIST and of $80.89\%$ for FMNIST are attained by employing a batch size of $3000$.
 Overall, predictive accuracy increases as batch size increases.
 However, predictive accuracy decreases when batch size increases from $3000$ to $4200$; this is explained by the fact that a batch size of $4200$ is too large, in the sense that it reduces acceptance rates (see Tables~\ref{mnist_tuning_layers} and~\ref{fmnist_tuning_layers}).
 So, as pointed out in Subsection~\ref{sec:batch_logl}, a tuning guideline is to increase the batch size up to the point that no substantial reduction in finer block acceptance rates occurs.

 An attained predictive accuracy of $90.75\%$ on MNIST demonstrates that non-convergent chains (simulated via minibatch FNBG) learn from data, since data-agnostic guessing based on pure chance has a predictive accuracy of $10\%$.
-While stochastic optimisation algorithms for deep learning achieve predictive accuracies higher than $90.75\%$ on MNIST, the goal of this work has not been to construct an approximate MCMC algorithm that outperforms stochastic optimisation on the predictive front.
+While stochastic optimization algorithms for deep learning achieve predictive accuracies higher than $90.75\%$ on MNIST, the goal of this work has not been to construct an approximate MCMC algorithm that outperforms stochastic optimization on the predictive front.
 The main objective has been to demonstrate that approximate MCMC for neural networks learns from data and to uncover associated sampling characteristics, such as diminishing chain ranges (Figure~\ref{traceplots}) and diminishing acceptance rates (Tables~\ref{mnist_tuning_layers} and~\ref{fmnist_tuning_layers}) for increasing network depth.
 Similar predictive accuracies in the vicinity of $90\%$ using Hamiltonian Monte Carlo for deep learning have been reported in the literature~\citep{wenzel2020, izmailov2021}.
-Nonetheless, this body of relevant work relies on chain lengths one or two orders of magnitude shorter.
-The present paper proposes to circumvent vanishing acceptance rates by grouping network parameters into smaller blocks, thus enabling to generate lengthier chains.
+Nonetheless, this body of relevant work relies on chain lengths one or two orders of magnitude shorter; \tp{for instance, \cite{izmailov2021} have run up to $900$ iterations per chain realization.} The present paper proposes to circumvent vanishing acceptance rates by grouping neural network parameters into smaller blocks, thus enabling the generation of lengthier chains.

+\begin{obs} Increasing the batch size in minibatch MCMC sampling of feedforward neural network parameters increases the predictive accuracy.
+This observation is anticipated, in the sense that minibatch MCMC becomes exact MCMC when the batch size is equal to the training sample size.
+However, the batch size can be increased up to the point that no substantial reduction in acceptance rates occurs. \end{obs}